-PML-N claims ‘institutions’ calling their senators
+PML-N claims ‘institutions’ calling their Senators

 About the vote of no-confidence against the Senate chairman when the opposition’s 14 to 15 votes went to treasury benches, the former prime minister said this time the PDM has made arrangements.

+“Yesterday, the dinner reception of Deputy Chairman Senate Saleem Mandviwalla was also attended by many senators of the government,” he said.

-Meanwhile, the PPP leaders alleged that opposition Senators are receiving threatening calls and the government has abandoned ethics and morality to succeed in the Senate chairman and deputy chairman elections.
+Meanwhile, the PPP leaders alleged that opposition Senators are receiving threatening calls and the government has lost all ethics for succeeding in the Senate chairman and deputy chairman elections.

 “We warn that if anything happens to our senators, the government will be held responsible for that,” the PPP Information Secretary Shazia Marri, Secretary Information Faisal Karim Kundi and Abdul Qadir Patel, MNA, said during a joint press conference.